Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Elimbah has three active public transport stops operating, offering a mix of train and bus services.
-These stops are served by 32 different routes in total, facilitating 601 weekly passenger trips combined.
-The accessibility of these transport services is rated as limited, with residents generally located 2181 meters away from the nearest stop.
+Transport analysis indicates three active stops in Elimbah offering a mix of train and bus services.
+These stops are served by 32 routes, facilitating 601 weekly passenger trips collectively.
+Transport accessibility is limited with residents typically located 2181 meters from the nearest stop.

-Across all routes, service frequency averages 85 trips per day, translating to approximately 200 weekly trips per individual stop.
+Service frequency averages 85 trips per day across all routes, equating to approximately 200 weekly trips per individual stop.

 Frequently Asked Questions - Transport